 - Please feel free to ask any priest for confession around the Daily Mass times or otherwise.

-- Weekday public Mass will continue with a maximum of 50 attendees at each Mass.
-Masses will be offered to public at 9.15am, Tuesday to Saturday (Friday Mass will be followed by Adoration and Benediction).
-First Friday Sacred Heart Mass will commence on Friday 5 June at 7pm.
+- All public Masses have a maximum of 100 attendees inside the Church at each Mass.
+Masses will be offered at 9.15am, Tuesday to Saturday (Friday Mass will be followed by Adoration and Benediction, but not on the First Friday of the month).
+First Friday Sacred Heart Masses at 7pm.
+13 hour Adoration, following the Mass.

 - There will be no offertory procession, no passing out of daily prayer books or collection plates.